vladcc/Tetris-OS/README.md

 as a template for the actual system image.

 Known issues:
-As most operating systems, it sometimes crashes :)
+Sometimes crashes :)

 Doing the project was a very educational and fun experience.
 I have written down all the stuff I was rambling about inside my head, so the code is thoroughly commented.
-If you are interested in this sort of stuff (you magnificent person, you!), feel welcome to drop a line and chit-chat.
+If you are interested in this sort of thing (you magnificent person, you!), feel welcome to drop a line and chit-chat.